Arsene Wenger’s 10 most expensive Arsenal signings – & how they fared

 Wenger really started to splash the cash towards the end of his Arsenal reign, signing Aubameyang from Borussia Dortmund in January 2018.

-The Gabonese striker has proven his worth by scoring 61 goals in 97 appearances and even took over the armband from Granit Xhaka in November 2019.
+The Gabonese striker was ridiculously prolific in his first few seasons and even took over the armband from Granit Xhaka in November 2019.

 “It’s a big honour,” Aubameyang told the National in February 2020.
 “When you see how many great captains they had in this team.
 I’m feeling very proud.

 “I try to always give my best, to give advice to the young players as well.
 In everything, I try to do my best for my team.”

 The captain’s curse seemed to strike, however, and things took a swift nosedive after he signed a contract extension in September 2020 – just a few months after he’d proven their talismanic hero in their FA Cup triumph at Wembley.

 Just like Ozil, Aubameyang was frozen out by Arteta and allowed to leave for free mid-season, in a bid to save on his wages.
 Barcelona took advantage of the situation by snapping the newly-free agent in February 2022.